hwayne/alloydocs/language/sets-and-relations.rst

 A set is a collection of unique, unordered elements.
 All Alloy expressions use sets of atoms and :ref:`relations`.
-All elements of a set must have the same arity, but can otherwise freely mix types of elements.
+All elements of a set must all be either atoms, relations, or multirelations of the same arity, but may be different types of each category.

-Adding a signature automatically defines the set of all atoms in that signature.
+In expressions, the name of the signature is equal to the set of all atoms in that signature.
+The same is true for signature fields.
 Given

 .. code:: alloy